htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``ENABLE_USERLOG_LOCKING`` :index:`ENABLE_USERLOG_LOCKING`
     A boolean value that defaults to ``False`` on Unix platforms and ``True`` on Windows platforms.
-When ``True``, a user’s job event log will be locked before being written to.
+When ``True``, a user's job event log will be locked before being written to.
 If ``False``, HTCondor will not lock the file before writing.

 ``ENABLE_USERLOG_FSYNC`` :index:`ENABLE_USERLOG_FSYNC`
     A boolean value that is ``True`` by default.
-When ``True``, writes to the user’s job event log are sync-ed to disk before releasing the lock.
+When ``True``, writes to the user's job event log are sync-ed to disk before releasing the lock.

 ``USERLOG_FILE_CACHE_MAX`` :index:`USERLOG_FILE_CACHE_MAX`